 Regular internal audits of aspects of the Fraud and Corruption Risk Management Plan and Program will be undertaken and overseen by the Chief Financial Officer and the Company Secretary, to ensure ongoing compliance and effectiveness of the Fraud and Corruption Risk Management Plan and Program.

-All CPA Australia People are encouraged to report incidents of Fraud and Corruption.
+All CPA Australia People have an obligation to report incidents of Fraud and Corruption.
 All reports of Fraud or Corruption should be made to the Executive General Manager, People and Culture.
 This can be done in person, in writing or by email.
 All reports will be kept confidential.
 There will be no detriment to any CPA Australia People as a result of reporting an actual or suspected breach of this Policy, nor will they suffer any detriment for refusing to pay bribes, even if such refusal may result in CPA Australia losing business or a business advantage.

 CPA Australia People can also use the reporting mechanisms contained in the CPA Australia Whistleblower Policy, including where they wish to report anonymously.

 6.2 Protection of CPA Australia People Reporting Suspected Fraud or Corruption

 As set out in 1.3, this Policy is to be read in conjunction with the CPA Australia Whistleblower Policy.
 The Whistleblower Policy outlines certain legal protections that may apply to CPA Australia People.

 Following appropriate internal investigations into allegations of Fraud or Corruption (as described in this Policy), confirmed incidents of Fraud or Corruption may be reported to the relevant law enforcement agency in any country, province or state.

 CPA Australia may take steps to recover the amount of the loss as a result of Fraud or Corruption from any perpetrator(s) through civil recovery proceedings.

 7.1 Internal Investigations